 Wearing tight shoes or sitting on your foot can give you a numb foot or leg or cause pins and needles.
 This kind of numbness has an obvious cause, gets better when the pressure is removed and doesn't cause any further problems.

 Numbness or pins and needles can also be due to a trapped nerve.
 A slipped disc or back problem can put pressure on a nerve that travels from your back, down your leg and into your toes.
 A trapped nerve in the neck can also cause numbness or pins and needles anywhere from your neck, down your arms and into your fingers.
 Carpal tunnel syndrome is a trapped nerve at the wrist, giving you pins and needles and pain in the hand and loss of grip.
+Other examples are thoracic outlet syndrome and spinal stenosis.

 Diabetes can damage small blood vessels that supply nerves in fingers and toes.
 This can cause pins and needles, pain or numbness in the hands and feet (peripheral neuropathy).
 Being unable to feel anything in your hands and feet can be dangerous, as you may stumble, drop things or not realise when you are touching something hot.